-The Metropolitan Center for Urban Education (Metro Center) is a comprehensive, university-based center that focuses on educational research, policy, and practice.
+The Metropolitan Center for Research on Equity and the Transformation of Schools (Metro Center) is a comprehensive, university-based center that focuses on educational research, policy, and practice.
 We are a partner and resource at the local and national levels in strengthening and improving access, opportunity, and the quality of education in our schools.
 Our mission is to target issues related to educational equity by providing leadership and support to students, parents, teachers, administrators, and policy makers.